-The Associate Dean of Students or his/her designee will be the convener of each action outlined in this section.
-For Residence Life policies, the Director of Residence Life or his/her designee will serve as the convener.
+The Assistant Dean of Student Life or their designee will be the convener of each action outlined in this section.
+For Residence Life policies, the Director of Residence Life or their designee will serve as the convener.
 Definitions of roles within this section include:

-- Responding Student: The person who is alleged to have violated the Code of Conduct. - Complainant: The party bringing the complaint, who may be a student, employee, visitor, guest, or law enforcement. - · Witnesses: Persons who may offer information regarding the allegation or incident. - Hearing Officer: University representative whose role is to facilitate discussion about the incident and to have an educational conversation with all parties before making a determination of responsibility in the matter.
+- Responding Student: The person who is alleged to have violated the Code of Conduct. - Complainant: The party bringing the complaint, who may be a student, employee, visitor, guest, or law enforcement. - Witnesses: Persons who may offer information regarding the allegation or incident. - Hearing Officer: University representative whose role is to facilitate discussion about the incident and to have an educational conversation with all parties before making a determination of responsibility in the matter.
 The hearing officer is also responsible for the assignment of sanctions and follow-up with students as needed.